Vector partition functions and Kronecker coefficients: The vector partition function

-and clearly the largest exponent here occurs for each of $t_1,\ldots , t_{j-1},$ and it equals $i+(n-1)+1=n+i\le 2n-1.$ The maximum exponent $2n-1$ occurs in the monomial $x_{n-1} y_j.$ Examining the products other than $B,$ we see that all other monomials involve dividing by $x_i$ or $y_j$ or both, so it is clear that they cannot yield a larger exponent.
+\begin{proof} The largest entry is obtained by examining the largest possible exponent of the variables $s_i$ or $t_j$ in the monomials $M$ occurring in the factors $(1-M)$ of $F_{n,m}.$ We have, from the product $B$ of the preceding proof, for $ i\le n-2, j\le m-1,$ the monomial { } and clearly the largest exponent here occurs for each of $t_1,\ldots , t_{j-1},$ and it equals $i+(n-1)+1=n+i\le 2n-1.$ The maximum exponent $2n-1$ occurs in the monomial $x_{n-1} y_j.$ Examining the products other than $B,$ we see that all other monomials involve dividing by $x_i$ or $y_j$ or both, so it is clear that they cannot yield a larger exponent.

 The number of columns in the matrix $A_{n,m}$ equals the number of linear factors in $a_{\delta_{nm}}[XY]$ minus the number of linear factors in $a_{\delta_n}[X]$ minus the number of linear factors in $a_{\delta_m}[Y];$ since these are all Vandermonde determinants, the second result follows.
 For the third result, observe that the number of rows is simply the number of variables in the set $\{s_i, 0\le i\le n-1, t_j, 1\le j\le m-2\}.$